Travel insurance pre existing conditions

 Generally speaking, a pre-existing condition is an injury, sickness or condition that you’ve had advice for, symptoms of or treatment for.

-Every insurer will have a list of conditions that they will provide cover for, here are some common conditions:
+Every insurance company will have a list of conditions that they will provide cover for, here are some common conditions:

 - cardiovascular disease